-We don't allow buyers to abuse the eBay or PayPal Buyer Protection processes.
-Opening a case when you've already received a refund, opening a case as retaliation against a seller, or making false claims is considered abuse of eBay Buyer Protection.
+We don't allow buyers to abuse the eBay Money Back Guarantee or PayPal Purchase Protection processes.
+Opening a case when you've already received a refund, opening a case as retaliation against a seller, or making false claims is considered abuse of the eBay Money Back Guarantee.

-Opening an eBay or PayPal Buyer Protection case after you didn't receive the item and you haven't been able to resolve the issue with the seller
+Opening an eBay Money Back Guarantee or PayPal Purchase Protection case after you didn't receive the item and you haven't been able to resolve the issue with the seller

-Opening an eBay or PayPal Buyer Protection case after the item you received didn't match the description in the listing
+Opening an eBay Money Back Guarantee or PayPal Purchase Protection case after the item you received didn't match the description in the listing